Free TAZ on tap

 Most drips arrive within a minute: the faucet broadcasts immediately, the transaction confirms in the next block (about 2.5 minutes on testnet), and the receipt updates as the state moves from broadcasting to confirmed.

-I claimed too recently.
-When can I claim again?
+I requested too recently.
+When can I request again?

-Each address can claim once every 24 hours, and each network is bounded by an IP/24 hash so a single attacker cannot drain the faucet.
+Each address can request one drip every 24 hours, and each network is bounded by an IP/24 hash so a single attacker cannot drain the faucet.
 We never store your raw IP, only the hashed subnet; the receipt shows your next eligible time when you're throttled.

 Where do the testnet funds come from?